letscooee/code-culture/grails/domain/1-simple-domain-class.md

 The following are the explanation line by line:

 1. Every domain classes must be in a good package to start.
-They should start with `com.wizpanda.app-name`.
-For example, a user related domain should be in a package `com.wizpanda.foo.user`.
+They should start with `com.letscooee.app-name`.
+For example, a user related domain should be in a package `com.letscooee.foo.user`.
 2. Domain classes must have Javadoc to explain the usage of the domain entity.
 3. Every domain class must have a `@ToString` annotation which must print the `id` and any other required field.
 If you do not add
- `@ToString` or do not override the `String toString()` method, those gets printed something like this: `com.wizpanda.foo.user.User(id: 11)`.
+ `@ToString` or do not override the `String toString()` method, those gets printed something like this: `com.letscooee.foo.user.User(id: 11)`.
 4. Every domain classes must have `@GrailsCompileStatic` (unless explicitly discussed to skip).
 This helps in performance.
 5. The `constraints`, `mapping` & `belongsTo` should come before the declaration of fields.
 6. The constraints need to think & applied for every single field.
 For example,